CenterForSpatialResearch/NYCDHWeek/Guidelines/Leaflet.md

 We will run a local server from our computers.
 The details of this are far beyond this tutorial, for more on  the technical details, visit the [Mozilla Developer site](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Set_up_a_basic_working_environment).
 For more on how the web works the difference between a local and remote server, [read this](https://devdojo.com/blog/technology/local-vs-remote-servers).

 1. In a Terminal window, navigate to the folder where you have saved your html file (directions below on how to "navigate").
-In my case it is in Dropbox > learnleaflet > public.
+In my case it is in Desktop > learnleaflet > public.
 To navigate there, I type the following commands (don't type the $, that just indicates that you are in the Terminal):

-	* `$ cd Dropbox`
+	* `$ cd Desktop`
 	* `$ cd learnleaftlet`
 	* `$ cd public`